Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![On the Public IP Address blade, a callout points to the DNS name address.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image334.png "Public IP Address blade")

-19. The Application running on the WEBVM1 and WEBVM2 is now responding from the **Secondary** Site.
-Make sure to select the current Policy Offerings to ensure that there is connectivity to the SQL Always On group that was also failed over in the background.
+19. The Application running on the WEBVM1 and WEBVM2 is now responding from the **Secondary** site.
+Make sure to select the current Policy Offerings to ensure that there is connectivity to the SQL Always-On group that was also failed over in the background.

     ![The Contoso Insurance PolicyConnect webpage displays.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image335.png "Contoso Insurance PolicyConnect webpage ")